lguariento/Engineering-the-Future/book/04-Re Verse Engineering: Poems on the Turn.md

 ### 6. Revealed in the turn

-In 2012 I had the opportunity to curate an exhibition to coincide with the centenary of Alan Turing’s birthday, which I called Poetry, Language, Code.
+In 2012 I had the opportunity to curate an exhibition to coincide with the centenary of Alan Turing’s birthday, which I called _Poetry, Language, Code_.
 Among works included were several by Ernest Edmonds including concrete poems from 1967 and a print out of a computer programme he wrote using FORTRAN in 1968, juxtaposition of which demonstrated intriguing parallels and differences.
 Writing later about making ‘concrete poem collages’ Edmonds has described how his work evolved from making simple, constructive, rules based poems on a typewriter to a more complex set of works using code from around 1968: ‘the structure and the computation became all.
 The poetry was in the code’.[<sup>24</sup>](#fn24)<a id="fnref24">

 The exhibition tried to reveal the important materiality of early code works and so included also a print out of POEM FOR SPASMO composed in 1969 by the late Alan Sutcliffe, one of the founders of the Computer Arts Society, using an ICL 1904.
 At the top of what looks like a programme written for a computer is printed in tiny lettering